MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-webparts-api.md

         - Otherwise, go on migrating this web part

-Here is the list of web parts that will be ignored by server side code (treated as untrusted webpart) when NoScript is turned ON:
+Here is the list of web parts that will be ignored by server side code (treated as untrusted web part) when NoScript is turned ON:

 - XsltListViewWebPart
 - ContentEditorWebPart